Integral representations for a generalized Hermite linear functional

 \section{Introduction}

+The integral representation of special functions provides an alternative way to express these functions in terms of integrals involving other functions.
+They often involve a weight function and a kernel function related to the specific special function being considered.
+The weight function appears as a factor in the integral and reflects the orthogonality property of the associated orthogonal polynomials, and the kernel function represents the additional dependence.

+The integral representation allows us to express special functions as infinite series or integrals involving some classical orthogonal polynomials.
+This connection arises from the fact that the orthogonality condition is satisfied by classical orthogonal polynomials, which naturally leads to the appearance of these polynomials in the integral representation of special functions.
+In this work, we are going to consider the Hermite polynomials.

+The hypergeometric functions, which have applications in many areas, including mathematical physics and combinatorics, can be represented in terms of integrals involving other hypergeometric functions and classical orthogonal polynomials like the Jacobi, Hermite, and Laguerre polynomials, which can be expressed as hypergeometric series (see \mbox{c.f. \cite{andrewsetal} and \cite{dlmf}({Section 16}})).

+For a detailed history of the subject of integral representations for hypergeometric series and basic hypergeometric functions (which is a natural extension of the hypergeometric series), see \cite{gas1989} and \cite{gasrah} ({Chapter 4}).

-Recently, R. Sfaxi has established in \cite{sfa1}, by means of a linear isomorphism the so-called {\it intertwining operator} on polynomials, a relationship between the ordinary Hermite polynomials and its analogue nonsingular and of Laguerre-Hahn with class zero.
-Among others, the author has put in value an important linear functional, namely {\it the generalized Hermite linear functional}, denoted by $\mathscr{G}_{H}(\tau)$, of index $\tau \in \mathbb{C}$, with $\tau\ne -n,\; n\geq 1$, given by its moments ${\big(}\mathscr{G}_{H}(\tau) {\big)}_{n\ge 0}$, with
+R. Sfaxi has established in \cite{sfa1}, by means of a linear isomorphism, the so-called {\it intertwining operator} on polynomials, a relationship between the ordinary Hermite polynomials and their analog nonsingular and of Laguerre--Hahn with class zero.
+Among others, the author has put in value an important linear functional, namely {\it the generalized Hermite linear functional}, denoted by $\mathscr{G}_{H}(\tau)$ of index $\tau \in \mathbb{C}$, with $\tau\ne -n,\; n\geq 1$, where their moments are given by